How to Prepare Your Home for Sale and Attract Buyers

 Declutter, depersonalize, and deep clean

 Creating a neutral and inviting space allows potential buyers to envision themselves in your home.
-Start by minimizing personal items, streamlining decor, and giving every room a thorough cleaning to present your property in the best light.
+Start by minimizing personal items, streamlining decor, and thoroughly cleaning every room to present your property in the best light.

 Declutter